Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-FREDERICK, Md. -- A Navy medic shot and critically wounded two people at a Maryland business park Tuesday, then fled to a nearby Army base where he was shot and killed, police and U.S. Navy officials said.
+FREDERICK, Md. -- A Navy medic shot and wounded two U.S. sailors at a military facility Tuesday, then fled to a nearby Army base where security forces shot and killed him, police and Navy officials said.

-The man entered a business at the Riverside Tech Park, causing people inside to flee, but it was unclear if the shooting took place inside or outside, Frederick Police Chief Jason Lando said.
-Lando said detectives are still trying to determine a possible motive and what the shooter's relationship was to his victims.
+Authorities said they had yet to determine what drove 38-year-old Fantahun Girma Woldesenbet to open fire at the office park in Frederick, Maryland.

-After the shooting, the medic drove about 10 minutes to Fort Detrick, where he was shot by base personnel, Lando said at a news conference.
-The two people who were critically wounded by the shooter were airlifted to a hospital, he said.
-A spokeswoman for Shock Trauma at the University of Maryland Medical Center in Baltimore did not immediately respond to an email asking for an update on their conditions.
+"We're still trying to sort through stacks of paper ... to figure out exactly what the motive would be," said Frederick Police Lt.
+Andrew Alcorn.

 Fort Detrick is home to the military's flagship biological defense laboratory and several federal civilian biodefense labs.
 About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.